How to create a social media marketing strategy for your small business

 - 500 million active users interact with Instagram Stories (Instagram)

-- Two billion monthly logged-in videos (Statista)
+- 2 billion monthly active users (Statista)

 - 73% of adults watch YouTube videos (Pew Research Center)